-Definition of Driving Under the Influence (DUI/DWI) Charges
+Definition of Driving Under the Influence Also Known As DUI or DWI Charges

 Driving under the influence (DUI), sometimes called Driving while impaired (DWI) charges, are common in Canada and Alberta.
-The lawyers at Bottos Law Group have a vast amount of experience defending these cases.
+Our criminal lawyers at Bottos Law Group have a vast amount of experience defending these cases in Edmonton and the surrounding area.

 The basic concept is — a person gets behind the wheel while under the influence of alcohol (blood alcohol concentration), drugs (blood drug concentration), or both.
 The law in this area, however, is very complex.